Puto (TV series)

 Puto is a 2021 Philippine television fantasy comedy series broadcast by TV5.
 The series is a sequel to the 1987 Philippine film of the same title.
 Directed by Raynier Brizuela, it stars Herbert Bautista and McCoy de Leon.
-It aired on the network's Todo Max Weekend line up from June 19 to September 11, 2021, replacing 1000 Heartbeats: Pintig Pinoy and was replaced by the first season of Sing Galing: Sing-lebrity Edition.
+It aired on the network's TodoMax Weekend line up from June 19 to September 11, 2021, replacing 1000 Heartbeats: Pintig Pinoy and was replaced by the first season of Sing Galing: Sing-lebrity Edition.

 Plot

 The story takes place years after the original movie, where Puto is a single father to his son Uno, who realizes he is half-duwende.
 Uno, like his father was constantly bullied by Nico and his other classmates in college.
 Confronted by challenges in life, Uno discovers that he has magical powers which can shake the lives of people around him.
 The duwende trio, who were rescued by Puto, take on human form as Mamitas to take care of Uno.